freerange/mocha/README.md

     $ gem install mocha

-Note that if you are intending to use Mocha with Test::Unit or MiniTest, you should only load Mocha *after* loading the relevant test library...
+Note: If you are intending to use Mocha with Test::Unit or MiniTest, you should only load Mocha *after* loading the relevant test library...

     require "test/unit"
     require "mocha/setup"